Selector lever 1

 - to move up through the gears, push the lever backwards.

 The gear selected is displayed on the instrument panel.

 In certain driving conditions (resulting in, for example, engine protection, operation of the Electronic Stability Control programme: ESC etc.) the automated system may change the gear automatically.
 Likewise, to prevent incorrect manoeuvres, a gear change may be refused by the automatic system: in this case the gear display flashes for a few seconds as a warning.

-- If the bends and road surface do not allow you to stay in automatic mode (e.g. in the mountains), we recommend that you change to manual mode.
-This will prevent the automatic gearbox from changing gear repeatedly when climbing, and permit engine braking on long descents.
+If the bends and road surface do not allow you to stay in automatic mode (e.g. in the mountains), we recommend that you change to manual mode.
+This will prevent the automatic gearbox from changing gears repeatedly when climbing, and permit engine braking on long descents.

 Parking the vehicle

 When the vehicle is stopped, move the lever to position P while keeping your foot on the brake pedal: the gearbox is in neutral and the drive wheels are mechanically locked by the driveshaft.

 Apply the handbrake or, depending on the vehicle, ensure that the electronic parking brake is applied.